How Washington’s governor promotes employee wellness

+Providing well-being initiatives for an entire state can be complicated.
 The Washington State Health Care Authority (HCA) provides well-being benefits for more than 130,000 state employees in over 400 organizations.
-So delivering a great employee well-being program is incredibly complex.
 But it’s a welcome challenge for the HCA, who knows employee well-being is critical for engagement, productivity and effectively serving the public.

 SmartHealth, the HCA’s employee well-being program, powered by Limeade, launched in 2015.
 Since then, employee health and well-being have measurably improved.